plotly/plotly.py/contributing.md

 people to the README of the `release_X.Y.Z` as the instructions for trying out the release candidate.

+Note that the conda installation instructions must include "-c plotly/lable/test" rather than "-c plotly" in order to install the release candidate version.

+Commit Changelog and README updates.

+#### Bump to release candidate version
+ 1) Manually update the plotlywidget version to `A.B.C-rc.1` in the files specified below.

+ - `plotly/_widget_version.py`:
+   + Update `__frontend_version__` to `^A.B.C-rc.1` (Note the `^` prefix)
+ - `js/package.json`
+   + Update `"version"` to `A.B.C-rc.1`

+ 2) Commit the changes

+ 3) Tag this commit on the release branch as `vX.Y.Zrc1` and `widget-vA.B.C-rc.1`

+In both cases `rc` is the semantic versioning code for Release Candidate.

+The number 1 means that this is the first release candidate, this number can be incremented if we need to publish multiple release candidates.
+Note that the `npm` suffix is `-rc.1` and the PyPI suffix is `rc1`.

+Publishing `plotly.py` and `plotlywidget` as release candidates allows us to go through the publication process, and test that the installed packages work properly before general users will get them by default.
+It also gives us the opportunity to ask specific users to test that their bug reports are in fact resolved before we pull the trigger on the official release.

 #### Publish release candidate to PyPI
 To upload to PyPI you'll also need to have `twine` installed:
 ```bash